-Kennedy now lives in Oldham but he and his family only moved from Harpurhey in January 2018.
-We are told that the local community knew that he was innocent, so there was no need for him and his family to be rehoused.
+Kennedy now lives with his mother in Whitland Drive, Oldham OL8 4SS, but the family only moved from Harpurhey in January 2018.
+We are told that the local community “knew that he was innocent”, so there was no need for him and his family to be rehoused.

 Wilson is active on social media, particularly Facebook and Instagram, where he accompanies endless selfies with rap lyrics.

 Until recently he was tearing around the streets of Castleton in a grey BMW.
 This car was recently impounded by Greater Manchester Police: